 - Allergic rhinitis symptoms range from mild/moderate to severe, which affect day to day function.
 Symptoms may occur in Spring/Summer (usually due to pollen) or all year round (usually due to dust mites, moulds or animal hair).
 Complications of untreated allergic rhinitis include sleep disturbance, daytime tiredness, headaches, poor concentration, recurrent ear infections in children, recurrent sinus infections in adults and asthma which is more difficult to control.

 - Your pharmacist and/or doctor can recommend treatments for allergic rhinitis.
-These include non-sedating antihistamines (tablets, syrups, nasal sprays, eye drops), intranasal corticosteroid (INCS) sprays, combination medications containing antihistamine and INCS and natural salt water nasal sprays or rinses.
+These include non-sedating antihistamines (tablets, syrups, nasal sprays, eye drops), intranasal corticosteroid (INCS) sprays, sprays containing a combination of INCS and antihistamine, salt water nasal sprays and rinses.

 - For severe allergic rhinitis a referral to a clinical immunology/allergy specialist may be required for further assessment including allergy testing.
 If it is possible to confirm the allergen/s causing allergic rhinitis, then minimising exposure to the allergen/s may reduce symptoms.